Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 How Often to Water a Staghorn Fern

-- A good rule of thumb is to water once per week in dry, hot times of year, and once every two to three weeks during cooler months.
+- A good rule of thumb is to water once per week in dry, hot times of year, and once every one to two weeks during cooler months.
 Start with this schedule, and adjust as necessary depending on your space.

 - Staghorn ferns absorb water through their fronds, as well as their roots.
 This means that they respond well to misting and appreciate humid spaces.